osvauld/osvauld/sthalam/README.md

 ### Content Publishing
 - **HUML-based Website Builder**: Create websites using Human Markup Language (HUML), a declarative YAML-like syntax for building interactive web experiences
 - **Multi-page Websites**: Design complex navigation flows with branching logic and screen transitions
-- **Micro-blogs with Comments**: Twitter-like posts with real-time collaborative comment threads
+- **Micro-blogs with Comments**: Twitter-like posts with multiple independent comment threads where viewers can see and respond to each other's comments in organized discussions
 - **Newsletters & Posts**: Distribute content directly to connected subscribers
 - **Rich Content Blocks**: Text, headings, images, markdown, HTML, modals, and custom styling with CSS

 ### Interactive Features
-- **Forms & Submissions**: Collect user input with validation (text, textarea, email, checkbox, select fields)
+- **Forms & Submissions**: Multiple independent forms per document with field metadata for parsing.
+Collect user input with validation (text, textarea, email, checkbox, select fields).
+Each form identified by `form_id` with custom field metadata
-- **Real-time Comment Threads**: Collaborative discussions with CRDT-based synchronization
+- **Real-time Comment Threads**: Multiple independent thread blocks per document with CRDT-based synchronization where multiple viewers can see and respond to each other's comments in organized topic-specific discussions
 - **Page Navigation**: Create interactive flows with nav buttons and branching logic
-- **Live Updates**: Subscribers automatically receive notifications when you publish new content
+- **Live Updates**: Instant local-first rendering, then background polling for incremental CRDT updates

 ### Sovereign Infrastructure
 - **Publish to Sovereign Nodes**: Deploy content to your own always-on nodes (works on Raspberry Pi)
 - **Link-based Sharing**: Generate connection strings with UCAN token-based access control
-- **Subscription Model**: When someone connects, they automatically receive updates for all your new content
+- **Subscription Model**: When someone connects, they can poll node to receive updates for all your new content
-- **End-to-End Encryption**: All data encrypted in transit and at rest
+- **Multi-Layer Encryption**: All data encrypted at rest (AES-256-GCM) and in transit (QUIC/TLS).
+AES keys re-encrypted for node and viewers using PGP
 - **Offline-First Architecture**: Create and edit content without internet, sync when available
 - **Multi-device Support**: Seamless synchronization across all your devices